AShadedBlobfish/tic-tac-toe/README.md

 # tic tac toe
 -------------------------------------------------------------------------------------------------------------------

-A simple tic tac toe game
+A simple two-player tic tac toe game

 Currently there is no singleplayer/ai mode but there may be in the future